-A recently released study that followed thousands of adults of both genders for decades indicates that those with depression died earlier than expected, and not just from suicide—with depressed women showing even higher rates of decreased longevity during recent years.
-What, exactly, has made depression more toxic for women as of late?
-Could it be the burden of the "the second shift"?
-Or are women more likely than men to ignore, or even hide, their symptoms and not seek help?
+A recently released study that followed thousands of adults of both genders for decades indicates that those with depression died earlier than expected, and not just from suicide—with depressed women showing a spike in decreased longevity in the 1990s.
+What, exactly, made depression more toxic for women, and has this rise leveled off in recent years?
+Can the burden of the "the second shift" or higher divorce rates be attributed as causes?
+Or, are women more likely than men to ignore, or even hide, their symptoms and not seek help?
 I'll ask the study's authors these questions, and more—and then report back for an upcoming story in WebMD Magazine.

 It's Time to Resist #MeToo Male Impatience (Or, My Mirrored Response to Andrew Sullivan's latest piece in NEW YORK Magazine)

 A month or so ago, a friend and I mulled over when exactly the backlash from famous male thought-leaders like Andrew Sullivan to the then-peaking #MeToo moral panic would set in.
 Mid-January, we guessed, and sure enough here we are.